SaschaKrause/countrees/README.md

 | Command | Description |
 | --- |--- |
 | ``` grunt-init ./tasks/ng-controller ```| Creates an AngularJS controller in ```public/app-src/js/controller/```.
 If you choosed to create the corresponding unit test as well, it will be placed in ```public/app-test/unit/controller/```  |

+### Ideas

+* Maybe creating other FrontEndStacks...
+  * somethings that seems promissing, is changing Less & Bootstrap to Sass & [Foundation](http://foundation.zurb.com/)
+  * what about Rails?
+Could be powerfull as well in combination with AngularJS
+  * ...